-Business Intelligence, Master of Business Administration
+Business Intelligence, MBA

-The Business Intelligence program provides executives and managers with an understanding of information systems, information resources, business intelligence techniques, and leadership skills that add values to organizations.
-In addition to the core MBA courses of the program, students will develop data management, analysis, and presentation skills to support decision making and strategic planning in organizations.
+The Business Intelligence program provides executives and managers with an understanding of information systems, information resources, business intelligence techniques and leadership skills that add values to organizations.
+In addition to the core MBA courses of the program, students will develop data management, analysis and presentation skills to support decision making and strategic planning in organizations.